 It makes perfect sense.

-And this is your hamster wheel.
+This is your hamster wheel.

 These meaningful conversations happen day in and day out.
 You’re even sick of hearing yourself say the same things over and over again.
 But your daughter never seems to tire of it.
 Why?